 Fraser graduated from Birmingham Conservatoire Music College in 2004, having studied under Malcolm Wilson and Simon Nicholls and now performs a wide variety of music.
 He is an active performer, soloist, accompanist and event pianist in the UK.
-Recent solo projects include his debut London recital at Steinway Hall earlier this year and a Beethoven series, where Fraser performed 5 Beethoven Sonatas over 5 consecutive Friday lunchtimes, with donations going toward Macmillan Nurses.
+Recent solo projects include his debut London recital at Steinway Hall and a Beethoven series, where Fraser performed five Beethoven Sonatas over five consecutive Friday lunchtimes, with donations going toward Macmillan Nurses.

-Fraser also works with Midland Festival Chorus, Worcester, and in April 2015 will be taking part in a workshop and performance of Czerny’s arrangement of Mozart’s Requiem for four hands.
-In the summer of 2015 Fraser will perform a solo recital at Gateway Arts in Shrewsbury as part of their tea-time series featuring four pianists on each Thursday in June.
+Fraser also works with Midland Festival Chorus, Worcester, and in April 2015 took part in a workshop and performance of Czerny’s arrangement of Mozart’s Requiem for four hands.
+In the summer of 2015 Fraser performed a solo recital at Gateway Arts in Shrewsbury as part of their tea-time series featuring four pianists on each Thursday in June.

 Dr Stephen Bullamore, appointed Musical Director of Leicester Philharmonic Choir shall commence September 2017